 - Less-Than-Sterling Reputation.
 Wells Fargo’s recent history of account fraud may make you wary.
 The problems have been resolved, but the company is still trying to rebuild its image.

 Personal banking should be personal, and your personal choice in banking should make sense to you.
 It doesn’t have to make sense to everyone else.

-For specialty products, go elsewhere.
-For access to a lot of services in one place, consider Wells Fargo as a top possibility.
+If you’re looking to earn high rates of interest, go elsewhere.
+For access to a lot of services in one place, consider Wells Fargo as a possibility.